stackhpc/ADVise/README.rst

 Note
 ====

-ADVise revives the deprecated pacakge ``cardiff`` from https://github.com/redhat-cip/hardware/.
+ADVise revives the pacakge ``cardiff`` from https://github.com/redhat-cip/hardware/.

 * Author: Erwan Velu <erwan@enovance.com>

-ADVide integrates the package ``mungetout`` from https://github.com/stackhpc/mungetout.
+ADVise integrates the package ``mungetout`` from https://github.com/stackhpc/mungetout.

 * Author: Will Szumski <will@stackhpc.com>

 This project has been set up using PyScaffold 2.5.11.
 For details and usage